Sean Lowe Shares An Adorable Lake Day Snapshot Alongside Sons

 “One looks like you.
 One looks like Catherine,” commented a second person of the two boys’ features.

 “Such cutie kids just like mom & dad!
-Yours was THE BEST season ever,” another person wrote, referring to Lowe’s well loved season of The Bachelor when he met and fell in love with Giudici.
+Yours was THE BEST season ever,” another person wrote, referring to Lowe’s well-loved season of The Bachelor, when he met and fell in love with Giudici.

 “Samuel is definitely your twin,” remarked one more person of Lowe’s oldest child.

 As The Inquisitr previously reported, Lowe also has a daughter named Mia.
 Earlier this year, he opened up about the possibility of welcoming more children into his family with Giudici.
-He noted he expects that they will have at least one more child and are open to considering the process of adoption.
+He said he expects they will have at least one more child and are open to adopting.
 He will leave the final number of children up to his wife.